stealthman22/100-days-of-code/log.md

 DAY 70 (16th June 2019)

 Reflected on the patterns that were consistent in the code examples I have been learning.
 Few things stood out; First selecting of NodeLists, then event listeners, and finally the blocks of functions.
 I think most front end JS are fashioned in this manner.

+DAY 71 (17th June 2019)

+Tackled half of the Day 11 challenge in JS30.
+We are building a customized HTML5 video player.
+I am set to apply Becca Williams approach of asking many questions on the codebase you are working on, researching and tracking your progress.